opencaesar/oml-tutorials/tutorial6.md

     }
     ```

 > The above vocabulary describes a concrete realization architecture for the abstract `SecuritySystem`.
-That concrete system uses `Smart` sensors (a minimum of 2 smoke senseors and one motion sensor), `a Safe` alarm system, and a `Supreme` monitoring system.
-In addition, it provides its own realization of the two `SecuritySystem` iterfaces and all the junctions that connect the various realized interfaces together based on the abstract architecture.
+That concrete system uses `Smart` sensors (a minimum of 2 smoke sensors and one motion sensor), `a Safe` alarm system, and a `Supreme` monitoring system.
+In addition, it provides its own realization of the two `SecuritySystem` interfaces and all the junctions that connect the various realized interfaces together based on the abstract architecture.

 Note: that vocabulary was created using the built-in vocabulary editor seen in [Tutorial 5](#tutorial5-create-oml-vocabulary).